Isaia Walker-Leawere: Senior career

+Walker-Leawere playing for the Hurricanes in the 2026 Super Rugby Pacific final, alongside Brayden Iose and Brad Shields.

 In 2016, Walker-Leawere moved to Wellington after being contracted by the Wellington Rugby Football Union.
 Before he had even played a single game of Mitre 10 Cup for the Lions, he was called into the wider training squad for the final weeks of the 2016 Super Rugby season.